italo-souza-silva/webdev/BOOTSTRAP/README.md

 <a name="intro"><h3>Introduction</h3></a>

 Bootstrap, according to its page, is the **most popular Javascript and CSS framework for building responsive, mobile-first sites**, and it is currently at the 4.5 version<a href="#biblio">¹</a>.
 This means that *bootstrap styling and scripting will accommodate any screen size device*.
-Also, with bootstrap, you have to copy and paste the template code of a component that you want to apply to your website.
+Also,  the bootstrap code is understandable.
+So, **to use bootstrap, copy and paste the template code of a component that you want to apply to your website**.
+After that, make the adjustments to fulfill your needs.
 Moreover, to make the job easier, it is possible to purchase the themes offered.
 Although the fact that bootstrap can be applied fast and easy, to master the functionalities of this framework might be a little tricky.

 ---